Common Rule Recipes

 Recipe 4: Cost Centre as a Hard Requirement for Specific Products

 Why not just boost the existing affinity weight?
 Affinity is a preference.
 A high cost-centre affinity weight will prefer the right cost centre but will still allocate cross-cost-centre when the right one is at capacity.
-The scoping pattern makes it a hard exclusion.
+The Allocation Rule makes it a hard exclusion.

 Recipe 5: Make a Product Mandatorily Per-User